 Employees are entitled to a minimum monthly salary set by law each year.
-Collective bargaining agreements may also determine a minimum remuneration for different jobs and professions, if it is not less than the minimum monthly remuneration set by the Portuguese Government.
+Collective bargaining agreements may also determine a minimum remuneration for different jobs and professions, which can never be less than the minimum monthly remuneration set by the Portuguese Government.